 All admitted Ph.D. students receive five full years of funding (with the possibility of a sixth), including tuition, health insurance, and a generous stipend.
 This page contains information about additional sources of funding for conference attendance, research, and language training, as well as general information about outside funding opportunities.
-University rules about funding appear here, including details about how external fellowships affect Yale support.
+The University Rules about funding page includes details about how external fellowships affect Yale support.

 Conference Travel Support

 Our Conference Travel Award Policy is being updated and no applications for funding are being accepted at this time.
 Please check back at a later date for more information.

 Students seeking financial support for their research are encouraged to review the list of programs supported by the Graduate School and the University Grants and Fellowships Database.
 Many students have taken advantage of the opportunities for funding supported by Yale’s MacMillan Center and the Institution for Social and Policy Studies.

 There are also numerous outside sources of support for dissertation research, including the National Science Foundation Dissertation Improvement Grants and the Social Science Research Council.